-When thawing turkey, take the package out of the freezer, put it on a plate to catch any liquid, and defrost in the refrigerator overnight.
+When thawing turkey, take the package out of the freezer, put it on a plate to catch any liquid, and defrost in the refrigerator.
+Allow approximately 24 hours for every five pounds of bird weight for thawing in the refrigerator.
 Turkey is ready to cook when it is soft to the touch.
 If there are still ice crystals inside the meat, plan to cook it a little longer.

 The possibilities for great, convenient meals with turkey are limited only by your imagination.
 Making turkey a permanent item on your shopping list enables you to enjoy easy, home-cooked meals so that you do not have to sacrifice taste for speed anymore.

 The National Turkey Federation is the advocate for all segments of the U.S. turkey industry.
 It's award winning web site www.eatturkey.com offers successful on-line professional chef cooking demonstrations and a searchable database of more than 300 recipes that exhibit turkey's versatility as a profit-building item, which enhances menus in all meal occasions during every season of the year.
 Operators can also go to www.eatturkey.com to sign up for the RecipE-mail program to register and receive unique recipe ideas that add flair to holiday and special occasion menus year-round.